QRickL/Biquadris/README.md

 (INSERT GAMEPLAY HERE OF DIFFERENT LEVELS)

-Clearing rows scores points, and a high-score is to facilate more friendly competition between players.
+Clearing rows scores points, and a high-score feature was added to facilate more friendly competition between players.

 (INSERT GAMEPLAY OF HIGH SCORES)